AR-HES-B – Energy storage, production and recovery of valuable substances in wastewater treatment plants

 Short Description

 The urban sewage treatment nowadays is a classical end-of-the pipe system.
-The conventional municipal biological-aerobic wastewater treatment is an energy intensive process.
-Vast amounts of potential energy (bound in carbon) and valuable nutrients (e.g. nitrogen) are destroyed in the energy intensive aerobic aeration.
+The conventional municipal biological wastewater treatment is an energy intensive process.
+Vast amounts of potential energy (bound in carbon) and valuable nutrients (e.g. nitrogen) are destroyed in the energy intensive aeration.
+Sewage treatment plants are the largest consumers of electricity in the Austrian municipalities.

-The overall project goal of the AR-HES-B project is the technology rearrangement of the municipal wastewater treatment plant in order to transform the municipal wastewater treatment plant from a high energy consumer towards an optimal integrated hybrid energy provider, energy storage and resource provider in the urban environment.
+The overall project goal of the AR-HES-B project is the technology rearrangement of the municipal wastewater treatment plant in order to transform it from a high energy consumer towards an optimal integrated hybrid energy provider, energy storage and resource provider in urban environment.

-Via the AR-HES-B concept the municipal sewage treatment turns into an important platform in the regional energy and mass transfer.
-The wastewater treatment plant as a hybrid energy provider, energy storage and resource provider will be the intelligent alliance of wastewater-, electricity-, gas- and district heating grids right at the interface WWTP.
-Thereby storage peak loads can buffered by integrated sustainable solutions for in the district heating and power grids.
+Via the AR-HES-B concept the municipal sewage treatment turns into an important platform in the regional energy and resource transfer.
+The WWTP as a hybrid energy provider, energy storage and resource provider will be the intelligent alliance of wastewater-, electricity-, gas- and district heating grids right at the interface on-site.
+Thereby storage peak loads can be buffered by integrated sustainable solutions for in the district heating and power grids.

-The aim of the wastewater treatment is not only in utilization of the bound energy, but the utilization of all the valuable substances contained in the wastewater up to the usage of the cleaned water itself.
-Beyond that, the required organisational framework conditions and the acceptance of the involved key players are clarified.
+The aim of the wastewater treatment of the future lies not only in utilization of the bound energy, but the utilization of all the valuable substances contained in the wastewater.
+Beyond that, within the project the required organisational framework conditions and the acceptance of the involved key players were analysed and clarified.

 Project Partners